fkie-cad/Logprep/README.md

 E-->G(Rule 4)
 ```

-To further improve the performance it is possible to prioritize specific nodes of the rule tree,
+To further improve the performance, it is possible to prioritize specific nodes of the rule tree,
 such that broader conditions are higher up in the tree.
 And specific conditions can be moved further down.
 Following json gives an example of such a rule tree configuration.